 What Is Pronation?

-If you are in the company of sports podiatrists, veteran runners, coaches, or even running store staff, the term pronation is something you are most likely going to hear.
-A lot of people assume that running is a physical act which involves putting your one foot in front of the other foot.
-However, it isn’t this simple—running is sort of a complex biomechanical process involving:
+Sports podiatrists, veteran runners, coaches, and running store staff say it all the time: “pronation.”
+A lot of people assume that running is a simple physical act which involves putting your one foot in front of the other foot.
+However, it isn’t this simple—running is a complex bio-mechanical process involving:

-- This is followed with the rest of the foot coming down and rolling slightly inwards as it meets the surface.
-This downwards and inwards roll rotation is known as pronation.
+- The rest of the foot contacting the ground, usually rolling slightly inwards as it meets the surface.
+This downwards and inwards rotation is known as “pronation”

-When you go for a regular walk, your heel will strike the pavement a little on the lateral edge or its outside, which is why the soles on that part of the shoe will be particularly more worn.
-If you find the shoe’s soles more worn right in the middle of the heel area or on the medial edge or the inside of the posterior sole, then the chances of you pronating while walking is quite high.
+When you go for a regular run, your heel will strike the pavement a little on the outside (lateral) edge, which is why the soles on that part of the shoe will usually be more worn.
+If you find the shoe’s soles more worn right in the middle of the heel area, or on the inside (medial) edge, then the chances you over-pronate is high.

-These wear patterns will be easier to notice on older running shoes that have rubber soles as they tend to wear down quicker.
-Also, bear in mind that these wear patterns present on the extreme outside of the shoe’s posterior sole may indicate way too much rigidity on the arch of the foot or in the ankle which is a complete lack of normal pronation.
-This is referred to as over-supination.
+These wear patterns will be easier to notice on older running shoes that have rubber soles, as they tend to wear down more quickly.
+Also, bear in mind that wear to the extreme outside of the shoe’s rear (posterior) sole may indicate way too much rigidity on the arch or in the ankle.
+This signals significant under-pronation, or supination.

 You can also easily determine pronation without looking at your shoes.

-You can also determine pronation by checking the space that is present underneath the foot.
+You can estimate your degree of pronation by checking the space that is present underneath the foot.

-- Begin by standing upright; you will find that there should be some amount of space present between the floor and the bottom of your foot.
+- Begin by standing upright.
+There should be some amount of space present between the floor and your arch.
 Ideally, you should be able to insert a finger easily in this gap.

-- Grab a friend or your partner and ask them to insert their finger in that space while you continue standing upright.
-If they are capable of inserting a single finger in that gap without any difficulty or without causing you any discomfort, then you most likely have normal arches.
+- Grab a friend and ask them to insert their finger in that space while you stand upright.
+If they are able to insert a single finger in that gap without difficulty or causing you discomfort, then you most likely have normal arches and pronation.

-- If in case there isn’t any space at all to insert your finger, then it is highly possible that you have flat feet.
-This may be or will be caused by to over-pronation.
+- If there isn’t any space at all to insert your finger, then it is highly possible that you have flat feet.
+This may indicate over-pronation.

-When you do this at home, ensure that you are doing this with bare feet while you stand on a firm floor such as linoleum, tile, or marble.
-Just because your arches appear to be normal when you stand does not guarantee that you also have normal pronation when you walk.
+When you do this at home, be sure that you are doing this barefoot while on a firm floor (hardwood or tile).
+But remember: just because your arches appear to be normal when you stand does not guarantee that you also have normal pronation when you run.
 In the same way, just because you have flat feet does not necessarily indicate that you will definitely over-pronate.

 Another quick and straightforward way to determine pronation is by wetting your feet and walking on cardboard.

-- Simply start by wetting or dampening the bottom of your feet with water.
+- Start by wetting or dampening the bottom of your feet with water.

 - Place some cardboard on the floor and walk over it.
-Ensure that your wet footprint is clearly visible on the cardboard.
+Check to make sure that your wet footprint is clearly visible on the cardboard.

-A good arch with reasonable amounts of pronation will leave a print of your heel which is connected to the front forefoot through a strip that would be about half of the width of your foot on the outside of your sole.
+A good arch with a reasonable amount of pronation will show your heel connected to your forefoot through a strip that would be about half the width of your foot on the outside of your sole.
 If you over-pronate, it will be very evident as your entire foot will be seen on the cardboard.